Wisconsin's birthday town

 The bad news was, it would be closed for the holiday, and so would all the other shops.
 There went my free bar of fancy soap from Panacea.

-Jewelry designer Maya Madden, who coordinates the Birthday Town program, felt bad about the bum steer, but she shrugged it off.
+Jewelry designer Maya Madden felt bad about the bum steer, but she shrugged it off.

-That worked out well for her, since I then bought another four truffles as well as a $50 amber and brushed-silver pendant.
+That worked out well for her, since I then bought another four truffles and a $50 amber and brushed-silver pendant.
 And if we decided to ride bikes instead of shop on my birthday, Madden said, we could borrow hers.

 The headliner was a band led by Marty L'Herault, a musician from nearby Arena who gave an uncanny impersonation of Dylan, right down to the frizzy hair and raspy voice.